 Operations: Network relationships, operations and governance, quality and research ethics

 IS Development: Development of new ABMDR systems

 IS Production Systems: Operations, support and maintenance of all ABMDR systems in production environments

 Finance: Finance support to all areas of ABMDR financial reporting and governance

 All areas within the ABMDR National Office work closely together and are accountable to the Executive Officer and the National Management Board.
 The National Management Board and the ABMDR are governed by the ABMDR Constitution.

 The ABMDR relies on its network to being able to help patients and donors.

-Australian Red Cross Blood Service bone marrow donor centres: The donor centres are responsible for the management of the donor panel including recruitment, counselling and advocacy to the donors at all stages of the donation process.
+Australian Red Cross Lifeblood Bone Marrow Donor Centres: The donor centres are responsible for the management of the donor panel including recruitment, counselling and advocacy to the donors at all stages of the donation process.

 Tissue typing laboratories: The tissue typing centres provide HLA typing services on patients and donors.
 They provide expert advice on tissue typing matters and a dedicated search coordinator to manage searches on behalf of patients requiring family and unrelated donor searches.